 26. Vietnamese people are friendly and handy.
 Their craft products often require a lot of skills

-Two women at a fishing village are sewing a fishing net.
+Two women in a fishing village are sewing a fishing net.

 Ninh Diem salt fields provide the best photos you ever took.
 With 3 sides facing the sea, salt production is the main industry of the village.
 Workers in the fields are mainly women wearing hats, face masks, and rubber gloves to protect themselves from the heat of the sun.